pytorch/botorch/docs/models.md

 * Conversely, a multi-output model may or may not be a multi-task model.
 * If a model is both, we refer to it as a multi-task-multi-output model.

-## botorch Models for Standard Use Cases
+## Standard botorch Models

-botorch provides several GPyTorch models to cover most standard Bayesian optimization use cases.
+botorch provides several GPyTorch models to cover most standard Bayesian optimization use cases:

 ### Single-Task GPs
 These models use the same training data for all outputs and assume conditional independence of the outputs given the input.
 If different training data is required for each output, use a `ModelListMultiOutputGP` to handle multiple outputs.